PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 You may find a [GFM Cheat Sheet](https://gist.github.com/roshith-balendran/d50b32f8f7d900c34a7dc00766bcfb9c) to be helpful.

 Understanding how to use GFM should be considered a prerequisite to contributing documentation to the project.

+# <div align="center">$\textcolor{deeppink}{\textsf{Structure}}$ </div><a name="structure" />

+Fundamentally (and very broadly speaking) every document should contain two or optionally three components:

+1. The document header _- Title, logo, table of contents, and overview (table of contents only as needed)
+2. The document body _- This should contain the meat of the document wherein each concept is appropriately boxed into sections._
+3. (Optional) A "see also" section. _- This should contain links to other documents that are somewhat related in topic, or (as in this document) links to supplementary resources._

 # <div align="center">$\textcolor{deeppink}{\textsf{Header}}$ </div><a name="header" />